Gold-plated mirror with carved strip and Empire style elements

 Description

-Many styles characterize antique furniture, but a few key ones stand out.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture dates back to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance style was quite heavy and massive, using brown stains, moldings, strong bases, and reliefs.
+These were quite distinctive products, but they also opened new possibilities, such as the construction of cabinets or broadly understood chest furniture.
+During this period, mythology and ancient times also inspired designs, with supports and legs taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+Lion paws, eagle heads – these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for exclusive antique pieces suitable for your interior.
+This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details